We currently run two LSO Discovery projects in hospitals – one for children and one for older adults.

-The Children's Hospitals Programme brings creativity, opportunity and fun to children in two hospitals in East London, Royal London and Whipps Cross hospitals, through providing creative music-making and quality musical experiences.
+The Children's Hospitals Programme provides creative music-making and quality musical experiences to children in two hospitals in East London, Royal London and Whipps Cross hospitals.

-"Most of the young people we see on the unit suffer from a lack of confidence and low self-esteem for a variety of reasons.
-I believe the workshops provided by the LSO contributed towards re-building their confidence and most seemed brave enough to take a risk either by playing or by contributing to the group discussion."
+'Most of the young people we see on the unit suffer from a lack of confidence and low self-esteem.
+I believe the workshops provided by the LSO contributed towards re-building their confidence.'

-LSO Discovery Children's Hospitals programme works with infants and children aged 0–18 years undergoing treatment in hospitals across London, many of whom are suffering from chronic, life threatening or terminal illness.
+We work with infants and children aged 0–18 years who are undergoing treatment in hospitals across London, many of whom suffer from chronic, life threatening or terminal illness.
 LSO Discovery engages with children in short-stay wards and reaches out to children suffering from severe, long-term illnesses.

 We are thankful to our partners at Vital Arts who work closely with Royal London and Whipps Cross hospitals to ensure these visits can take place.

-This project brings music-making to patients in five Older Adult Wards at Whipps Cross Hospital in Waltham Forest.
-LSO musicians and an established music leader visit patients who are receiving treatment with Occupational Therapists.
-Patients are undergoing rehabilitation and treatment for a variety of conditions, infections and falls, and over 60% suffer from some form of dementia.
+This project brings music-making to patients in five Older Adult Wards at Newham University Hospital.
+LSO musicians and a music workshop leader visit patients, supported by staff from the Dementia and Delerium team.
+Patients are undergoing rehabilitation and treatment for a variety of conditions, infections and falls, and over 60% live with from some form of dementia.

 'My mother is 92 and has dementia, but she has been out of bed dancing and singing with the nurses saying it was just like when she danced with friends at parties held during the war.'